lheredias/Luftmensch/README.md

 ## Platforms

-Currently supports Windows only but can be easily adapted to Mac OS (*this is a work in progress*).
+Currently supports Windows only but Mac OS support is coming in the near future.

 ## Author